k0yo/ebcrypt/README.md

 # EBCrypt
-Displays decrypted answers on Wiseman English Builder.
+A browser extension that decrypted answers on Wiseman English Builder.